 Galleri Hagalid at Hagalid mountain farm is a new art gallery in two old carefully restored houses with exhibition and sale of Norwegian art and crafts.
 The art items are made by professional artists mainly from the fjords.
 The old farm is situated 300 m above sea level of Jøsenfjorden, Hjelmeland municipality in the fjord region of Ryfylke.

 Hiking?
 10 minutes drive up from Hjelmelandsvågen and National Scenic Route Ryfylke (Road 13) the gallery and café is a perfect place to stop on the trip between Preikestolen (Pulpit Rock) by the Lysefjord south in the Ryfylke region and Trolltunga north in the Hardanger region.
 Don’t forget to try the 5 hours hike to Skomakarnibbå (Shoemakers peak – see below)

-Café (self service) all opening days in the exhibition periods with waffles and homemade jam, ice cream, coffee, tea, apple juice, local beer, cider and wine.
+Café (self service) all opening days in the exhibition periods with waffles and homemade jam, cakes, ice cream, coffee, tea, apple juice, local beer, cider and wine.
 Homemade soups with fresh baked bread and homemade traditional flatbread in weekends (Sat + Sun) in the exhibition periods.
 Ask for the menu!